ratt-ru/toothless/README.md

 This is repository contains the Code and Model to do the morphological classification of radio galaxies with deep convolutional neural network.

+If you make use of the code and models, please cite it as

+`Arun Aniyan, & Kshitij Thorat.
+(2017). ratt-ru/toothless: First release of toothless [Data set].
+Astrophysical Journal Supplement Series.
+Zenodo. http://doi.org/10.5281/zenodo.579637`

 The model is implemented with the popular deep learning package [Caffe](http://caffe.berkeleyvision.org/).